Booth #2153 | RSAC 2026 – San Francisco | March 23–26 | Moscone CenterExplore Events

 Bonus: Many organizations seeking identity access management certifications can use this template and its outputs as supporting documentation during audit preparation or tool evaluations.

-When properly implemented and maintained, the User Access Review Template becomes more than an operational tool—it becomes a strategic asset for maintaining compliance and building a resilient security posture.
+When properly implemented and maintained, an access review template becomes more than an operational tool—it becomes a strategic asset for maintaining compliance and strengthening an organization’s security posture.

-In the next section, we’ll explore when and why it makes sense to transition from manual templates to automated user access review tools—especially as your organization grows in size and complexity.
+In the next section, we’ll explore when and why it makes sense to transition from manual templates to automated user access review tools, especially as organizations grow in size and complexity.

 7. When to Move from Manual Template to Automated Tools